 The sales section shows you how much money your restaurant brought in during the given time period.
 In a pre-filled income statement template, you’ll see sections for food, wine, beer, liquor, and soft drink sales.
 You can choose to track sales more specifically by segmenting your food sales into more targeted categories or menu groups, or you can simplify your P&L statement by dividing sales into just food and beverage.

-If you have a POS system that offers sales tracking and reporting, you can easily access detailed sales information for your selected timeframe.
+If you have a restaurant POS system that offers sales tracking and reporting, you can easily access detailed sales information for your selected timeframe.
 If you do not have a POS system, use whatever method is in place for tracking sales.

 3. Enter Cost of Goods Sold (COGS)